Buena Park, California

-Buena Park (BWAY-nuh; buena, Spanish for "good") is a city in northern Orange County, California, United States.
+Buena Park (BWEH-nuh); buena, Spanish for "good") is a city in northern Orange County, California, United States.
 As of the 2020 census its population was 84,034.
 It is the location of several tourist attractions, including Knott's Berry Farm.
 It is about 12 mi northwest of downtown Santa Ana, the county seat, and is within the Los Angeles metropolitan area.

 History

 Indigenous

 The area of Buena Park was the site of the Tongva village known as Juyubit.
 The village was located alongside Coyote Creek at the foot of the West Coyote Hills.
 It was consistently recorded as one of the largest villages in Tovaangar.
 Being established alongside creeks in a valley, the village prospered.
 Oak trees provided acorns, while native grasses and sage bushes regularly produced seeds.
 Rabbit and mule deer were common sources of meat.
 Juyubit was a center for trade through a series of trails with coastal and mountain villages.